rcaileff/career_ladders/software_engineering/software_ui_engineer.md

 * Rapidly prototypes ideas and concepts for proof of concepts ( working with UX and stakeholders )
 * Proficient with designing and implementing responsive, mobile first web designs.

-# Sr. Software Engineer II
+# Sr.UI Software Engineer II
 ## Language Knowledge
 * Proficient with more than one programming language and client-side Javascript framework